dblspk/extension/README.md

 Drag and drop files onto popup to encode.

-When auto mode is enabled, this extension automatically parses the HTML in your current tab for secret messages.
-This feature requires the permission "Read and change all your data on the websites you visit".
-If you do not trust this extension, you can manually decode using the web app.
+When auto mode is enabled, this extension automatically parses the HTML in your current tab for secret messages. __This feature requires the permission "Read and change all your data on the websites you visit".__ If you do not trust this extension, you can manually decode using the web app.

 ## Features

-* Option to automatically parse the HTML in current tab for secret messages
+* Option to automatically parse web pages for secret messages
 * File transmission
 * [CRC-32](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) error checking
 * Multi-message decoding